Document Control

 Understand your storage usage and keep things clean

-Your organization has a set amount of storage space.
+Your organisation has a set amount of storage space.
 Here are a few ways to make the most of it.

 Check your usage